Quest-V80-on-the-beach

 Inland:

-Both machines performed very well inland, and again there were no EMI issues, which was odd because this has been the main complaint about these machines.
-However, as mentioned earlier, I can only speak about where and when I searched.
+Both machines performed very well inland, and here there were no EMI issues.
+However, as mentioned earlier, I can only speak about where and when I searched and given my experience with EMI on the beach, near the pier I can see why some may have had issues.

 Cache mode on the V80 was the deepest in soil, with a 9ct gold ring detected at 16″ using a single frequency of 10 kHz at 75 sensitivity.
 This is quite impressive by any measure, and more so when you consider it was showing an ID on the screen.
 The V60 does not have Cache mode, but in Field mode at 5 kHz with sensitivity bumped to 80, it still hit the ring at 14″ and gave the occasional blip at 16″.
 In general, you can expect depths of around 12″ – 14″ for larger coins such as a Victoria penny or George III Cartwheel penny, and around 10″ – 12″ for a bronze Roman, depending, of course, on the particular ground conditions where you are searching.